lollerfirst/cashu-kvac/readme.md

 # Anonymous Credentials for Cashu

-Experimental implementation of the core crypto behind a anonymous credentials enabled Mint.
+Experimental implementation of the core crypto behind an anonymous credentials enabled Mint.

 ### KVAC Scheme:
 * Paper on KVAC used for CoinJoins: https://eprint.iacr.org/2021/206.pdf